Trump pardons drug kingpins even as he escalates U.S. drug war rhetoric

 He pointed out that Hoover's gang was one of the largest and most violent drug syndicates in the U.S., operating in 35 states according to the U.S Justice Department.
 Hoover himself was convicted of state and federal charges including murder and use of a firearm while trafficking drugs.

 "Larry Hoover was the head of perhaps the most pernicious, efficient drug operation in the United States," Safer said.
-"They sold over 100 million dollars of drugs a year in the city of Chicago alone.
+"They sold over $100 million of drugs a year in the city of Chicago alone.
 They were responsible for countless murders.
 They supported their drug territories with ruthless violence."

 Hoover is now expected to be transferred from a federal supermax prison to a state correctional facility in Illinois, where he'll remain behind bars, for now, because of the state-level murder conviction.
-Hoover has sought clemency from Illinois officials before but his latest bid for parole was rejected overwhelmingly by a state review board in December 2022.
+Hoover has sought clemency from Illinois officials before, though his latest bid for parole was rejected overwhelmingly by a state review board in December 2022.

 "There have been many advocates saying the time [Hoover] served in prison was adequate," the spokesman said.